End-to-end encryption using EnRoute and Istio

 Create Namespace

-kubectl create namespace enroute-system
+kubectl label namespace enroute-system istio-injection=enablednamespace/enroute-system labeled

 EnRoute helm chart has support for installation in Istio environment.
 The helm chart sets up EnRoute in an Istio environment creating all the necessary environment variables while also installing a cert-server pod for serving secrets to EnRoute